yaravind/kafka-connect-jenkins/README.md

 # Kafka Connect Jenkins

-Kafka Connect Connector for [Jenkins](https://jenkins.io/) Open Source Continuous Integration Tool. **The connector is currently under development.
-Hoping to release the Beta version sometime in July.
-Contributions welcome!**
+Kafka Connect Connector for [Jenkins](https://jenkins.io/) Open Source Continuous Integration Tool. **The connector is currently in ALPHA release.
+Looking for early adopters.**

 ## What is it?